-If you consider how rapidly organizations are increasing their cloud footprint, ensuring compliance with the different compliance standards can get challenging very quickly.
-SOC 2 audits are applicable for service organizations that hold, store, or process customer data.
-In today's digital environment, SOC 2 compliance is a necessity for any organization concerned with how their data is handled.
+If you consider how rapidly organizations are increasing their cloud footprint, ensuring compliance with the different compliance and cloud security standards can get challenging very quickly.
+A SOC 2 audit is applicable to organizations that hold, store, or process customer data.
+In today's digital environment, any company storing customer data must meet SOC 2 requirements in order to minimize risk and exposure to that data.

 Security Criteria for Public Cloud

-Within the Security Criteria, these are the controls that are relevant for security and compliance teams responsible for public cloud infrastructure.
+Each of the five SOC 2 trust criteria are comprised of nine specific sub-categories.
+Within the Security Criteria, these are the trust principles that are relevant for security and compliance teams responsible for public cloud infrastructure.

 CC2.0: Communication and Information